-I feed the Crested Gecko Diet 3-4 times per week for my adults (3 during winter and 4 during summer months).
-The hatchlings are fed the Crested Gecko Diet every day.
+I feed the Crested Gecko Diet 3 times per week for my adults.
+The hatchlings are fed the Crested Gecko Diet 3-4 times per week.
 I feed gutloaded dusted crickets as an occasional treat.
 Make sure not to feed crickets too often because the geckos may refuse to eat the crested gecko diet.
 Also make sure not to feed crickets if the geckos are on loose substrate that they can accidentally consume.
-Some caresheets still recommend fruit-flavored baby food for these guys, but please do not ever feed a Crested Gecko babyfood as it is bad for them.

 For hydration and humidity, I mist the terrariums 1-2 times daily (less in the summer when the air is humid already and more in the winter when the air is drier).
 The geckos will lick the water off of the leaves and glass to drink.
 Having a water dish in the enclosure is a very good idea as long as it is shallow enough that the gecko cannot drown in it.
 Make sure the cage dries out for at least part of the day or there can be issues with mold and bacterial growth.

 Crested Geckos are best kept around room temperature (generally 70-78 degrees is best).
-Temperatures above 80-85 degrees are harmful and will stress them out.
-Nighttime temperatures can range down to about 62 or so.
+Temperatures above 80-85 degrees are harmful and dangerous.
+Nighttime temperatures can range down to about 65 or so.
 I personally try to keep mine around 74-75 during the day and then drop down to about 70 overnight.

 Please contact me if you are interested in getting one of these wonderful creatures or if you have any questions.